sueszli/osue/exams/2022/exam 2/exam report summary.md

 80 points are acheivable in total consisting of:

 - 30 points for the theoretical questions
-- 50 points for the coding exercise (10 + 20 + 20 for each question)
+- 50 points for the coding exercise (10 + 20 + 20 for each question) - CONFIRMED

 Point deductions for wrong answers on theoretical questions: